 However, as of 2019, that cap has been eliminated.
 Now Medicare beneficiaries can receive as much medically necessary therapy as they need each year without having to worry about Medicare not covering it.
 As long as it’s medically necessary, Medicare will cover it.

 Updates to Medicare can be decided one year and implemented the next.
 However, some updates take time to be approved, and it can be years before a proposed update takes effect.
-One update that was approved a couple of years ago that is taking effect next year in 2020 has to do with Medigap plans.
+One update that was approved a couple of years ago has to do with Medigap plans.

 Currently, there are 10 standardized Medigap plans available.
 They are named Plan A, B, C, F, G, K, L, M, and N. New legislation has been passed called the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) that basically states that the Part B deductible is the beneficiary’s responsibility now, not the carrier’s.